 Reinforcement schedules are contingency schedules.
-The reinforcers are only given when target behavior has occurred, and therefore, the reinforcement is contingent on the desired behavior.
+The reinforcers are only applied when the target behavior has occurred; therefore, the reinforcement is contingent on the desired behavior.1

 - Fixed interval schedule (FI)

 A fixed interval schedule delivers a reward when a set amount of time has elapsed since the previous reward.
 This schedule trains a person or animal to time the interval when performing the behavior.

 The subject typically slows down or pauses right after a reward and then shows the behavior quickly toward the end of the interval as the next reward approaches.
 The break-run behavior creates scalloped patterns of responding, characteristic of fixed-interval reinforcement.4

 Here are 5 fixed interval schedule examples in real life.

 - Study for the final exam: College students often delay studying for final exams until the last minute, motivated by the fixed schedule of exams at the end of the semester.